 1975 Yearbook Cover

 Since our founding in 1945, Georgetown Day School has called eight different locations “home.”
-We began with all of our students in one place, and now we have an opportunity for that once again.
+We began with all of our students in one place, and as of fall 2020 will all be together once again.

 G Place: January 1945 (rented)